-Marine Cargo Insurance compensates you
+Marine Cargo Insurance compensates

-for loss of or damage to goods while being transported as cargo from
+for loss of or damage to goods while being transported as cargo

-one place to another, whether the transportation be by air, water
+one place to another, whether the transportation be by air,

 (sea or inland waterways), or over land (rail or road).
 This